 - The Baptistery: The Baptistery of John the Baptist is one of Florence’s oldest buildings.
 It’s a real treat for architecture lovers and those who like religious history.

 - Ponte Vecchio: The Ponte Vecchio (old bridge), built in 1345, is Florence’s first bridge across the Arno River and is the only one surviving from Florence’s medieval days.
 The Ponte Vecchio is still lined with shops selling gold and silver jewelry.

 - Santa Croce: Santa Croce is the largest Franciscan church in Italy and holds the tombs of Michelangelo and Dante.
 It’s an interesting thing to see if you have seen everything else.

-- Visit the Piazzale Michelangelo: Head to the Piazzale Michelangelo for a great view of the city.
-It’s a good hike up a hill but the view is absolutely stunning and you don’t need to pay for it like you do by going up the Duomo.
+- The Piazzale Michelangelo: Head to the Piazzale Michelangelo for a great view of the city.
+It’s a good hike up a hill, but the view is absolutely stunning and you don’t need to pay for it like you do when going up the Duomo.